-^{}For the years ended July 31, 2023 and July 31, 2022, assets held by trustee consists primarily of the balance of the Blanche E. Seaver Endowed Trust, of which the University is the sole irrevocable income and principal beneficiary.
+\ For the years ended July 31, 2024 and July 31, 2023, assets held by trustee consists primarily of the balance of the Blanche E. Seaver Endowed Trust, of which the University is the sole irrevocable income and principal beneficiary.

-Level 1 Generally includes the University's investments in mutual funds and common stock that are regularly traded in active markets where quoted prices may be easily obtained.

-Level 2 Generally includes the University's investments in debt securities and certain unlisted equity funds that offer a high degree of liquidity and transparency.
+- Level 1 Generally includes the University's investments in mutual funds and common stock that are regularly traded in active markets where quoted prices may be easily obtained. - Level 2 Generally includes the University's investments in debt securities and certain unlisted equity funds that offer a high degree of liquidity and transparency.
 Debt security prices are obtained from pricing services or from brokers.
 Real property is valued based on a number of different approaches, including third party appraisals, market comparisons, and discounted future rental revenues.
-Level 2 investments may also be priced using model-based valuation techniques where all assumptions are observable.

-Level 3 Generally include the University's notes receivable, private limited partnerships, interests in life insurance policies, other investments and split interest agreements where the University is not the trustee but is named as the beneficiary.
+Level 2 investments may also be priced using model-based valuation techniques where all assumptions are observable. - Level 3 Generally include the University's notes receivable, private limited partnerships, interests in life insurance policies, other investments, and split interest agreements where the University is not the trustee but is named as the beneficiary.
 These investments do not typically transact on a regular basis, nor do they have readily determinable fair values.
 Notes receivable primarily consists of contingent interest loans with the University's key faculty and staff to help provide affordable loans for housing.
 The contingent interest loans' values incorporate the interest rates at the date of loan issuance and are due upon a triggering event.
-The primary unobservable input for these notes receivable is the applicable yield rates which range from 0.2%. to 4.2%.
+The primary unobservable input for these notes receivable is the applicable yield rates, which range from 0.2% to 3.2% and 0.2% to 4.2% for the years ended July 31, 2024 and 2023, respectively.
 Interests in life insurance policies are recorded at cash surrender values.
 The beneficial interests are recorded at the present value of the expected proceeds upon maturity.
 The primary unobservable inputs for beneficial interest in split-interest agreements are the applicable discount rates and life expectancies.
-Applicable discounts rates ranged from 0.4% to 10.0% for both years ended July 31, 2023 and 2022.
-Life expectancies ranged from 1 to 18 years and 1 to 19 years for the years ended July 31, 2023 and 2022, respectively.
+Applicable discounts rates ranged from 4.0% to 5.2% and 4.0% to 4.1% for the years ended July 31, 2024 and 2023, respectively.
+Life expectancies ranged from less than one year to 17 years and one year to 18 years for the years ended July 31, 2024 and 2023, respectively.
 Significant increases or decreases in these inputs may result in a lower or higher fair value measurement.